 Livial should only be started after consultation with a doctor.
 You can start taking this medication straight away if:

-If you are changing over from a type of HRT which allows for monthly periods (such as Elleste Duet), wait for your next period and start taking Livial as soon as your period ends.
+If you are changing over from a type of HRT which allows for monthly periods (such as Elleste Duet), you should finish your current pack, and start taking Livial the next day.

 You should NOT take Livial if you have had a natural period within the last 12 months.

 Always take Livial as instructed by a doctor.
-The recommended dose is 1 x 2.5 mg tablet taken once a day.
-You should take your tablet with water and without chewing or breaking it at the same time each day.
+The recommended dose is 1 x 2.5mg tablet taken once a day.
+You should take your tablet with water and without chewing or breaking it.
+You need to take your tablet at the same time each day.
 To help you remember, try and make this a part of your daily routine - for example, take your tablet with breakfast each day, or when you brush your teeth in the morning or evening.
 The strips of tablets are marked with the days of the week to help you keep track.
 When you finish a strip, start a new one on the next day without leaving a gap.

 Like all medications, Livial can cause side effects in some patients.
 If you experience any of the following, stop taking Livial immediately and see a doctor straight away:

 Common side effects, which can affect up to 1 in 10 people, include:

 Uncommon side effects (affecting up to 1 in 100 women) can include:

 Rarely, women taking Livial may experience itchy skin.